The largest Lego structures in the world, built brick by brick.

-Kids and adults have enjoyed Lego toys for over 60 years, but the world’s largest Lego sculptures are far from child’s play.
+Kids and adults have enjoyed Lego toys for over 60 years, but the world’s largest Lego structures are far from child’s play.

-More than 400 billion Lego bricks have been produced to this day, yet the Lego franchise is far greater than the sum of its parts.
-The toys’ simple construction elements are immediately easy to grasp, yet the potential scope of Lego creations is as boundless as the builder’s imagination.
-While some may scoff at these massive sculptures made with such simple toys, the creators of these pieces aren’t making mere novelties.
-Rather, they’re showing people of all generations just how far our creativity can go when building one brick at a time.
+Over 400 billion Lego bricks have been produced to this day, yet the Lego franchise is far greater than the sum of its parts.
+The toys’ simple construction elements are immediately easy to grasp, and the potential scope of Lego creations is as boundless as the builder’s imagination.
+While some may scoff at these massive toy sculptures, the creators of these pieces aren’t making mere novelties.
+Rather, they’re showing everyone how far our creativity can go when building brick by brick.

-Every Lego sculpture is awesome, and the following five creations show just how big our dreams can be.
+Every Lego sculpture is awesome, and the following five largest Lego structures in the world show just how big our dreams can be.

 Milan Lego Tower

-Every year, Lego builders around the world rally their communities to create the world’s largest Lego tower.
-The record has been broken 12 times in the past 5 years, with communities from South Korea to Brazil individually uniting to make their own multicolored skyscrapers.
+Every year, Lego builders around the world rally their respective communities in attempts to create the world’s largest Lego tower.
+The record has been broken 12 times between 2010 and 2015, with communities from South Korea to Brazil uniting to make their multicolored skyscrapers.
 On June 21st, 2015, the title for the world’s largest Lego tower was awarded to the citizens of Milan, Italy.

 Standing at 115 feet tall, this 580,000 brick giant was made over the course of five days as part of the Milan Expo 2015 event.
 Kids and adults banded together to build the tower one brick at a time, with Italian TV personality Alessandro Cattelan riding a crane to add the final brick to the top of the tower.
 18,000 builders and 50,000 spectators united for the event, definitively proving that everything is in fact cool when you’re part of a team.